22.11.2024

 From what Fr.
 Berry said follows that “a legitimate successor not only succeeds to the place of his predecessor, but also receives due authority to exercise the functions of his office with binding force in the society”; “In some cases they” [Orthodox churches of the East] “may also have a material succession of bishops from Apostolic times”, but this avails them nothing”.

-Moreover, when we compare the material succession of schismatic bishops [Orthodox churches of the East] with the material succession of the Vatican II “popes”, we can conclude that they succeed each other materially in their churches; in both cases, their material succession takes place outside the Catholic Church.
+Moreover, when we compare the "material succession" of schismatic bishops [Orthodox churches of the East] with the "material succession" of the Vatican II popes, we can conclude that they succeed each other materially in their churches, and their "material succession" takes place outside the Catholic Church.

 It also must be noted that Apostolic Succession of Bishops and Apostolic Succession of the Popes are two types of Apostolic Succession.